Genivia/ugrep/README.md

                   --binary-files=hex option.

            -x, --line-regexp
                   Only  input lines selected against the entire PATTERN or -e PAT- TERN is considered to be matching lines (as if surrounded  by  ^ and  $).
 If PATTERN or -e PATTERN is also specified, then this option does not apply to -f FILE patterns.

            --xml  Output file matches in XML.
 Use options -H, -n, -k, and  -b  to specify additional attributes.
 See also option --format.

            -Y, --empty
                   Permits  empty  matches,  such  as `^\h*$' to match blank lines.
                   Empty matches are disabled by default.
 Note that empty-matching patterns,  such  as x? and x*, match all input with -Y, not only lines with `x'.

            -y, --any-line
                   Any matching or non-matching line is output.
 Non-matching lines are  output  with  the  `-' separator as context of the matching lines.
 See also the -A, -B, and -C options.

            -Z, --null
                   Prints a zero-byte after the file name.

            -z, --decompress
                   Decompress files to search, when  compressed.
 Archives  (.pax, .tar)  and  compressed  archives (.taz, .tgz, .tpz, .tbz, .tbz2, .tb2, .tz2, in braces.
-If -O, -M, or -t is specified, searches compressed and archived files with the specified extensions  and magic bytes.
-Supports gzip (.gz), bzip2 (.bz, .bz2, .bzip2), xz (.lzma, .xz).
+If -O, -M, or -t is specified,  searches files  with  the specified extensions and magic bytes, including compressed files with compression format extensions and archived files  in  archives.
+Supports gzip (.gz), compress (.Z), bzip2 (.bz, .bz2, .bzip2), lzma (.lzma), xz (.xz).

            If no FILE arguments are specified, or if a `-' is specified, the stan- dard input is used, unless recursive searches are specified which exam-